deepdeepdot/nano-deep-learning/05_assignment.md

 ### HTML DOM Tree

-Note: Though we mention the HTML DOM Tree, this is a Python-based exercise, not browser-based Javascript.
+Note: Though we are working with an HTML DOM Tree, this is a Python-based exercise.
+This is not a browser-based Javascript exercise.
 We are emulating the HTML DOM API using python.

 1. Implement the Dom class with the following API